complyue/edh-early-history/edh/README.md

 onCnd and oneThing or theOther
 ```

-and in Edh you do:
+well in Edh you do:

 ```haskell
 onCnd &= oneThing |= theOther